coronalabs/CoronaViewer/README.md

 On Enterprise, if you have overridden the `CFBundleURLTypes` array in your Info.plist, then you need to make sure that a `CFBundleURLSchemes` entry exists.
 It should correspond to the one in [build.settings](build.settings).

+## Limitations

+### config.lua

+CoronaViewer uses the [config.lua](config.lua) in this project, not the one in the project you are viewing (i.e. `${DROPBOX_FOLDER}/Apps/CoronaViewer`).
+Therefore, you will need to modify `config.lua` if your settings differ.
+These include:

+* content width
+* content height
+* content scale
+* frame rate

+### File updates

+Files are updated based on modification time.
+To get the device to update the file, you must make sure the modification time is newer.

 ## Availability

 ### Supported Platforms